JOGINDER571/Emp-Review/README.md

 # EMPLOYEE REVIEW SYSTEM

-An application that allows employees to submit feedback toward each other’s performance
+A application that enables team members to comment on each other's work

 # TECHSTACK
 - Node.js